StanislavOdnorog/SnakeGameSQL/README.md

 # SnakeGameSQL
-A unique Snake game variation with 45-degree turns and PostgreSQL score tracking
+A Snake game variation with 45-degree turns and PostgreSQL score tracking

 # Snake Game Variation with PostgreSQL Connection
 Welcome to the Snake game variation where you can turn the snake at 45-degree angles and save your results to a PostgreSQL database.
-This project provides an exciting twist on the classic Snake game, allowing for more strategic gameplay and enabling players to record their achievements in a database.

 ## Features